Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Travelers and expats are not always honest and decent people who will protect you.
 I’m not trying to monger fear here; I’m just trying to be objective.

-It should be evident that the people of Mexico have no malicious intentions.
-In general, Mexican culture places a strong emphasis on community, similar to other parts of the world.
+It should be evident that the people of Mexico generally have no malicious intentions.

-With that in mind, the question “is Mexico safe?” can lead to more meaningful travels.
+With that in mind, the question, “Is Mexico safe?” can lead to more meaningful travel.

-So, are you starting to see how these responses to “Is Mexico safe?” are vague and lacking helpful context?
+Are you beginning to notice that these responses to “Is Mexico safe?” tend to be vague and lack helpful context?
 Are you wondering how you can determine whether Mexico is a safe travel destination?

 Before proceeding, let’s discuss what it truly means to be safe.